 Just retired from almost 30 years with the Manitoba "Artists in the Schools" program, she's conducted workshops in over 200 Manitoba schools, has appeared nationally on television, CBC Radio and as a guest artist on various recordings.
 As well, Kate is a popular MC for conferences and public events, using humour and songs written specifically for the occasion.

-Kate spent time in the studio working with award-winning producer Dan Donahue, and was thrilled last fall to release her first solo CD, "Marie's Forest" to a sold-out crowd at The Park Theatre.
+Kate spent time in the studio working with award-winning producer Dan Donahue, and in September of 2015 was thrilled to release her first solo CD, "Marie's Forest" to a sold-out crowd at The Park Theatre.
 (It only took thirty years . . .)

-Now, one of the songs - "Prairie Girl's Song" - has been illustrated by artist Mary Ann Tully and is soon to be published by Friesen Printing as a children's picture book.
+Now, one of the songs - "Prairie Girl's Song" - has been illustrated by artist Mary Ann Tully and published by Friesen Printing as a children's picture book.

 "Marie's Forest"; “Small Rooms Live” - live CBC recording; “Across The Western Ocean” - The Blarney Band; “Around The World With Kate & Martin”; “S’kiddle Bits Bop & Rock” with Joey Gregorash; “Folks Like Us” - benefit album for Juvenile Diabetes Foundation, plus appearances on albums by Bob King, Hugo Torres-Cereceda, Jennifer Clarke and more.